 Seagrass Restoration

 Seagrass in Puget SoundSeagrasses are recognized as a critical nearshore habitat throughout greater Puget Sound for fish, waterfowl and invertebrates.
 Many of the fish and waterfowl supported by seagrass habitat are commercially and recreationally important.
-Seagrasses improve water quality through absorbtion of carbon dioxide and sequestration of nutrients.
+Seagrasses improve water quality through absorption of carbon dioxide and sequestration of nutrients.
 The complex structure seagrass creates in the nearshore reduces water flow, allows particulates to settle out, and stabilizes sediments.
 Seagrasses have declined due to activities that affect nearshore water quality and habitat.
 Changes to shorelines, dredging, mooring buoys and overwater structures directly impact seagrass habitat while increases in runoff and sewage discharge affect water quality.

 Seagrass restoration in Puget Sound

-The Department of Natural Resources is the lead agency for seagrass restoration in greater Puget Sound, the portion of the Salish Sea within US jurisdicton.
+The Department of Natural Resources is the lead agency for seagrass restoration in greater Puget Sound, the portion of the Salish Sea within US jurisdiction.
 The primary objective has been to restore native eelgrass (Zostera marina L.), because of its widespread distribution, habitat importance, and susceptibility to direct (e.g., physical damage) and indirect (e.g., water quality degradation) disturbances.
 Eelgrass restoration aligns with management strategies for the recovery of essential nearshore fish habitat for listed salmonids, rockfish and other species of recreational and commercial importance.

 Eelgrass Restoration Process